 What to do: If you suspect that your chest pain is related to a heart problem, proceed to the hospital or call for an ambulance immediately, so that a diagnosis can be confirmed and treatment can be started.

 When to go to the doctor

-Many times, chest pain disappears after a few minutes and so, there’s no reason to worry.
-However, being examined by a doctor is the only way of identifying the correct cause.
-Therefore, it’s best to go to hospital if:
+Many times, right-sided chest pain disappears after a few minutes and if it does, there’s no reason to worry.
+However, assessment by a doctor is the only way to really identify the underlying cause.
+It's best to go to a hospital if:

-- The pain lasts more than 15 minutes;
+- The pain lasts for more than 15 minutes

-- Other symptoms appear such as difficulty breathing, high temperature or fainting.
+- Other symptoms appear such as difficulty breathing, fever or fainting

-In addition, elderly people and those with chronic problems, especially of the respiratory system or the heart, should be examined by a doctor, as the pain may indicate that the condition got worse, and treatment may need to be adjusted.
+In addition, elderly people and those with chronic problems, especially respiratory or heart disease, should be assessed by a doctor, as the pain may indicate that the condition has worsened, and treatment may need to be adjusted.